Pure-Comp/.github/profile/README.md

        with you to achieve optimal workflows both at home and for your business.

 Find out more at:
-        www.PureComputers.Net
+        Https://P-C.Live
+        Https://www.PureComp.Net

 Thanks,

 Nathaniel Mina
 Owner/CEO @ Pure Computers
-Feel Free to [Email](mailto:nate@purecomp.net) me with any tech questions or computer help you may need
+Feel Free to [Email](mailto:nate@purecomp.net) [me](Https://P-C.Live/about) with any tech questions or computer help you may need
 <!--

 **Here are some ideas to get you started:**